aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/nft-minting-tool.md

 ## Create an NFT project

 1. Create a project called `test` with the command: `aptos-mint init --name test --asset-path <decompressed-asset-folder>`
+Note: Set the `public_minting_start_time` to be a couple of minutes later to give the tool enough time to add tokens into the collection.
 2. Change your current directory to `test` with the command: `cd test`

 ## Compile and publish the smart contract